The Accidental Free Market: Why College Sports are the Most Honest Leagues in America

 The Realistic Three Endgames

 I don’t see a world where today’s NIL “situation” persists forever.
 I also don’t think we end up with something pure by any measure.
 It just feels like we are not at equilibrium that makes the power brokers happy.
-The vacuum created by the NCAA’s practical ability to oversee college athletics will be filled.
-So, the only question is what the new container looks like.

 1. The European Model (yes, European)